esteban-benitez/final-project-sparkify-capstone/README.md

                     * StringIndexer => VectorAssembler => kMeans
             3. Filter data set based on clustering prediction
                     * VectorAssembler => GeneralizedLinearRegression

+#### Summary of Results:

-Reflection:
+#### Reflection:

 The main difficulties in compiling this experiment and analysis was the computing resources required to implement the pyspark ML libraries.
 We did utilize the IBM computing cloud, yet were limited to the free tier, and a monthly aggregation of instance hours.
 Initially we tried to comput the analysis locally, yet had not the forethought to break the data set into a much smaller and manageable size.
 Once, the data was broken into around 50 users, the local instances computed rather quickly and allowed for more breathing room when compiling the entire data set within the IBM cloud.
 Another difficulty was the inability to apply the ParamGridBuilder either locally, or from within the IBM cloud.
 Multiple questions were posed to the Mentor Udacity Resource, without an appropriate response.
 Rather, I circumvented this scenario by implementing each parameter individually, and attaching the results to a list which was used to compare the hyper parameter improvements, or "lack thereof".

-Improvement:
+#### Improvement:

 There are several features which could be included to improve the current implementation.
 The first of which would be to implement the regression withing the pyspark pipeline, as opposed to its current graphical solution utilized by the Pandas library.
 Basing additional regression tests on multiple  sub section metrics of the data, might also implement improvement to the analysis, while simultaneously dealing with the issue, and current reasoning that each metric is based on a point in time.
 A particular users' session Id, identifies their current play listing, and subscription status, and for essence we calculate the specific cluster they might inherit, at that point in time, and utilize a regression metric to identify that groups future subscription likleyhood.
 Also, perhaps the paramGridBuilder could be further explored to improve the hyper parameter tuning, in a more advanced ml pipeline.

 We might also consider a more accurate, data checking tests.
 As opposed to just comparing the cluster prediction with the current 2-dimensional system of paid, and free users.
 The data might be broken up, again as paid and free, yet also split the timeseries data into two sections, with just a single session ID, left to verify the results of the predefined analysis.

+#### Acknowledgements:

+We would like to say thank you to Udacity for the large library of information, and dedicated lessons created to teach the necessary skills to become a Data Scientist.
+Also the support, and recomendation to scour blogs, apis, additional documentation, how-tos, etc to supplement your curriculum.
+Additional thanks to the project reviewers, and mentors who answered questions swiftly.
+In addition to those that came before, we extends thanks to Apache Spark for implementing the distributed system environment and contributing to open source.
+We also commend the following authors for their contributions to the science of data:

+[1] Firdaus, Afrizal.
+"Bisecting Kmeans Clustering."
+Medium, Medium, 9 May 2020, medium.com/@afrizalfir/bisecting-kmeans-clustering-5bc17603b8a2.
+[2] KAUSHIK, SAURAV.
+"Clustering: Types Of Clustering: Clustering Applications."
+Analytics Vidhya, 18 Oct.
+2020, www.analyticsvidhya.com/blog/2016/11/an-introduction-to-clustering-and-different-methods-of-clustering/.
+[3] Stephanie Glen.
+"RMSE: Root Mean Square Error" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/probability-and-statistics/regression-analysis/rmse-root-mean-square-error/